 Given the high price, the Galaxy Fold is definitely a niche device, but it could very well find an audience among early adopters who want to be the first to own a foldable phone, assuming they're not put off by the Fold's initial stumbles.
 There’s also going to be competition from the likes of the Huawei Mate X, which has an even bigger screen, as well as foldable phones from Oppo, TCL and others.

-We will keep you posted on the Galaxy Fold once Samsung settles on a new launch date for the phone.
+We will keep you posted on the Galaxy Fold once Samsung settles on a final launch date in September for the phone.

 Image credits: Samsung